adamforgac/landing-page/README.md

 # landing-page
-Landing page from The Odin Project
+Simple landing page from The Odin Project.